channel-mirrors/conda-oci-mirror/README.md

 ## Concepts

+### Mirror

-- A **mirror** means you will update a registry you have control of (push and pull) from upstream conda
+A **mirror** means you will copy (mirror) all packages from a regular conda-channel to an OCI registry.
+In practice, this typically means **all** packages, however for the purposes of testing we allow selection of a subset.
+You must have control of the registry you intend to mirror to, meaning you can push and pull from it.
+When you do a mirror, the repodata.json is always pulled fresh, and any local changes you've made are over-written.
+We do this so the local cache is in sync with the remote.

+### Pull Cache

-- A **pull-cache** can pull from a registry that you may not be able to write to, to your local cache.
+A **pull-cache** can pull from a registry that you may not be able to write to, to your local cache.

+### Push Cache

-- A **push-cache** can push your local cache to a registry you control.
+A **push-cache** can push your local cache to a registry you control.
+This means that we compare packages you've built against what are known in the repodata.json, and we push the ones that are not known to the repodata.json.

-For each interaction, the remote needs to have a repodata.json archive to know what is there.
+A push cache with the `--all` flag will push the entire contents of the local cache to your registry, regardless of status.

 ## Usage